Australia exits first recession in almost 30 years

 However, central bank governor Philip Lowe warned that positive economic indicators masked lingering difficulties.

-"These figures... cannot hide the reality that the recovery will be uneven and bumpy and that it will be drawn out.
-Some parts of the economy are doing quite well, but others are in considerable difficulty," he told lawmakers on Wednesday.
+"These figures... cannot hide the reality that the recovery will be uneven and bumpy and that it will be drawn out," he told lawmakers yesterday.

-Australia's central bank has predicted the country's economy will not return to pre-pandemic levels until the end of 2021.

-The economy has yet to fully recover from the coronavirus-fuelled recession, recording a 3.8 per cent slump for the year to September.

-A recession is defined as two successive quarters of negative economic growth.

-The positive growth comes despite Victoria state -- which accounts for about 25 per cent of Australia's economic output -- spending much of the September quarter in one of the world's strictest lockdown, curtailing economic activity there.
+The positive growth comes despite Victoria state - which accounts for about 25 per cent of Australia's economic output - spending much of the September quarter in one of the world's strictest lockdowns, curtailing economic activity there.

-In a pattern repeated across the globe, economic shutdowns to curb the spread of the coronavirus sent Australia tumbling into recession as whole industries ground to a halt.

 In response, the government and the central bank have embarked on a vast stimulus spending programme, pumping billions into the economy to avert a full-blown depression.

-Last month, the Reserve Bank of Australia also cut interest rates to a record low of 0.10 per cent as it attempted to help hasten the recovery.
+Last month, the Reserve Bank of Australia cut interest rates to a record low of 0.1 per cent to help hasten the recovery.

-Higher unemployment is expected to linger, with the jobless rate rising to seven per cent in October.
+Higher unemployment is set to linger, with the jobless rate rising to 7 per cent in October.

-Closed borders continue to drag on the economy, with trade detracting 1.9 per centage points from GDP in the September quarter as exports fell due to weaker demand for Australian mining commodities and travel restrictions.
+Closed borders continue to drag on the economy, with trade detracting 1.9 percentage points from gross domestic product in the September quarter as exports fell due to weaker demand for Australian mining commodities and travel restrictions.

-Wednesday's figures were roughly in line with economists' expectations, coming as Australia continues to roll back virus restrictions and open domestic borders after largely containing major outbreaks.

-The country has been relatively successful in its pandemic health response to date, recording just under 28,000 cases and 980 deaths.
+The country has been relatively successful in its pandemic health response, recording just under 28,000 cases and over 900 deaths.